Mykol71/posos/docs/README.md

 ---> Updated Strongswan config for ipsec.
 - Scrub and condence code.
 0 shellinabox config.
-- missing character map piece for daisy.
+- missing lang setting for daisy.
 - Combine base OS ks files from both POS systems into one.
 - Sanity checks.
 EX: don't allow selection of stage if one is already staged.
 X examples of cron jobs to backup for different situations.